jimniels/blog/src/client/posts/2022-01-05-a-web-for-all.md

 Reminds me of this line, which I love, from [the W3C’s design principles](https://www.w3.org/TR/design-principles/):

 > The internet is for end users: any change made to the web platform has the potential to affect vast numbers of people, and may have a profound impact on any person’s life.

+## Update 2022-03-07

+When [talking about this article with Chris and Dave](https://shoptalkshow.com/504/), Chris helped me see the irony of this story: the optional chaining operator is often used to program defensively, to keep JavaScript from crashing the page.
+And yet, in this case, it’s the presence of the optional chaining operator that crashed the page.